Cray-HPE/docs-csm/operations/power_management/Prepare_the_System_for_Power_Off.md

          BOS keeps track of sessions in its database.
 These entries need to be deleted.
 	     The BOS Session ID is the same as the BOA Job ID minus the prepended 'boa-' string.
 Use the following command to delete the BOS database entry.

          ```bash
-         ncn# cray bos session delete <session ID>
+         ncn-m001# cray bos session delete <session ID>
          ```

          Example:
          ```bash
-         ncn# cray bos session delete 0216d2d9-b2bc-41b0-960d-165d2af7a742
+         ncn-m001# cray bos session delete 0216d2d9-b2bc-41b0-960d-165d2af7a742
          ```

 8. Coordinate with the site to prevent new sessions from starting in the services listed.

-    In version 1.4.x, there is no method to prevent new sessions from being created as long as the service APIs are accessible on the API gateway.
+    There is no method to prevent new sessions from being created as long as the service APIs are accessible on the API gateway.

 9. Follow the vendor workload manager documentation to drain processes running on compute nodes.
 For Slurm, the see `scontrol` man page and for PBS Professional, see the `pbsnodes` man page.

+##### Return to [System Power Off Procedures](System_Power_Off_Procedures.md) and continue with next step.